 I was surprised to find, upon looking up its etymology, that encounter has an inherently oppositional connotation.
 From the old French encontre, it is described as a "meeting of adversaries," a "confrontation," a "fight," or an "opportunity."
 En means in, "near, at, in, on, within," while contra means "against, opposite," or "in comparison with."
-What strikes me, perhaps unsurprisingly, is the within-ness of the definition: that even in the midst of conflict or fighting, one is in, queering the purported opposition.
+What strikes me, perhaps unsurprisingly, is the within-ness of the definition: that even in the midst of conflict or fighting, one is in, queering many the many the second with the second with the purported opposition.
 It suggests that any against-ness necessarily exists within a shared body or some other kind of field of entanglement.
 There is a preceding in-ness to our encounters, even as they categorically bifurcate.